 Just off the Royal Mile and a stone’s throw away from Edinburgh Castle is the boutique hotel, Fraser Suites Edinburgh.
 Housed in a beautiful 130 year-old building, Fraser offers service apartments which include kitchens,.
 A great feature if you want to cook your own meals once in a while.

 Airbnb rentals are always a great option when traveling gluten-free.
 With an entire apartment rental you can have the peace of mind that what you make in the kitchen is truly gluten-free and won’t make you sick.
-Don’t forget to get your $40 off Airbnb coupon here.
+For recommendations, check out our list of the best Airbnbs in Edinburgh.

 Gluten-Free Friendly Supermarkets